Cameron Highlanders of Ottawa: Defence of Canada

 The 43rd Battalion's first call to service came in 1870 when they were deployed to the Prescott area to defend Canada against Fenian raids.
 They saw no action there and quickly returned to Ottawa.
 Because they were so spread out, maintaining troop strength was difficult and in 1875, the regiment was disbanded.

-In 1881, the unit was stood up again but this time as the 43rd "Ottawa and Carleton" Battalion of Rifles with the Ottawa volunteer rifle company and a number of other companies located in communities on the Ontario and Quebec sides of the Ottawa River.
+In 1881, the unit was stood up again but this time as the 43rd "Ottawa and Carleton" Battalion of Rifles with the Ottawa volunteer rifle company and a number of other companies in communities on the Ontario and Quebec sides of the Ottawa River.
 No 2 Company, 43rd "Ottawa and Carleton" Battalion of Rifles, which was garrisoned in Hull is currently perpetuated by Le Régiment de Hull.

 Boer War

 Over the next 20 years, the 43rd's soldiers would see action in the North-West (Riel) Rebellion and in the Second Boer War.
 However, the battalion sent only volunteers to participate in these conflicts and never deployed formed units.
+They deployed against civil disturbances as well, such as the Low Rebellion.

-During the Boer War, Private R.R.
-Thompson won a Queen's Scarf, a scarf crocheted by Queen Victoria, for bravery and his actions saving wounded soldiers.
+During the Boer War, Private Richard Rowland Thompson, from Ottawa, was awarded the Queen's Scarf, a scarf crocheted by Queen Victoria, for bravery and his actions saving wounded soldiers.

 In 1902, the regiment so impressed the Duke of Cornwall (later King George V) that he became the Camerons' first honorary colonel and allowed the regiment to bear his name.
 The regiment was then known 43rd Regiment, Duke of Cornwall's Own Rifles.